blackjack75/atomique_shell/README.md

 Code could be anywhere but I use (and actually test):
     ~/atomique/code/

-So to install it you do:
+So to install it as a user you do:
     git clone "https://github.com/blackjack75/atomique_shell" ~/atomique/code/atomique_shell

+for me committer with proper ~/.ssh/config:
+    git clone git@github.com-atomique-shell:blackjack75/atomique_shell.git ~/atomique/code/atomique_shell

 ### Add the bin folder to your PATH in .zshrc or .bashrc
     ~/atomique/code/atomique_shell/bin